 You will only qualify for workers’ compensation if your injury happened while you were under your employer’s employment.
 Also, the injury must have occurred within the scope of your job.

 Unfortunately, even if your injury appears to qualify for workers’ comp, it is still likely that your employer or the insurance company will dispute your claim.
 If this happens, you will need clear evidence to prove that your injuries qualify.

 An experienced personal injury attorney can help you gather this evidence, and if your claim is denied, your lawyer can help you file an appeal.
-If you would like to discuss your case with an accident lawyer in Alexandria, contact Laborde Earles Law Firm.
+If you would like to discuss your case with an accident lawyer in Alexandria, contact Laborde Earles Injury Lawyers.

 We have recovered more than $200 million for our clients in successful settlements and verdicts.
 Call 800-522-6733 to schedule a free consultation.

 Why Might My Workers’ Comp Claim Be Denied?

 Laborde Earles injury was great for me they took care of me very fast and professional.
 If for any reason I need legal help they will be who I use.Client

 If you were injured on the job, be prepared for your employer or the insurance company to look for any possible excuse to deny your claim.
 One misguided statement or action during the claims process could reduce the amount of compensation you recover or prevent you from recovering any compensation at all.